CJCombrink/SpellChecker-Plugin/README.md

 .\Activate.ps1
 # If you get UnauthorizedAccess then run the following command
 Set-ExecutionPolicy Unrestricted -Scope Process -Force
-# If you got the error then re run .\Activate.ps1
+# If you got the error then re-run .\Activate.ps1
-cd <paht to source of this project> eg: cd c:\SpellChecker-Plugin-main
+cd <path to source of this project> eg: cd c:\SpellChecker-Plugin-main
 # You need hunspell already downlowded https://github.com/hunspell/hunspell
 # Setup conan